5.11 Tuition and Fees

 The board authorizes four categories of fees to be charged to Minnesota State students.
 The amount of the fees and how they are charged are determined by each college and university, subject to Minnesota statutes and board policy.

-1. Required fees are in statute or established by board policy and are required to be charged by all colleges and universities.
+1. Required fees are in statute or established by board policy and are required to be charged by all colleges and universities in applicable circumstances.

 2. Campus discretionary fees are established by board policy and adopted at campus discretion.

-3. Personal property charges, service charges, and assessments are established by board policy and adopted at campus discretion.
+3. Personal fees and penalties are established by board policy and adopted at campus discretion.

 4. Revenue Fund fees are established in accordance with statutes, board policy, and bond indenture.